2020 Oklahoma State Cowboys football team

 The 2020 OSU Cowboys football team represented Oklahoma State University in the 2020 NCAA Division I FBS football season.
 The Cowboys played their home games at Boone Pickens Stadium in Stillwater, Oklahoma, and competed in the Big 12 Conference.
 They were led by 16th-year head coach Mike Gundy.

-Previous season

-The Cowboys finished the 2019 season with an 8–5 record, 5–4 Big 12 play, losing the Texas Bowl to Texas A&M.

 Offseason

 Coaching changes

 In January 2019, head coach Mike Gundy announced the hiring of Kasey Dunn to be the new offensive coordinator, replacing Sean Gleeson, who left to take an assistant coaching position at Rutgers.
 Dunn was promoted from his position as the Cowboys' wide receivers coach.
 Additionally, former Washington Redskins coach Tim Rattay was hired to take over Gleeson's role as quarterbacks coach.

 Preseason

 Big 12 media days

 The Big 12 media days were held on July 21–22, 2020 in a virtual format due to the COVID-19 pandemic.